Ohme Intelligent Wall Charger review

 Ohme’s Intelligent Wall Charger and range of smart cables are the most popular and sought-after EV charging products right now.

 Is that popularity well deserved?
 What is the app really like to use?
-Read what our editor Danny Morgan has to say about it as well as real feedback from customers who have bought this charger and had it installed.
+Read what our editor Danny Morgan has to say about it below or watch our video review:

 Ohme Intelligent Wall Charger review – the Smart Home Charge view